FelipeFariasAlfaro/Judo-Framework/judo-steps-reference-en.md

 # Complete Steps Reference - Judo Framework (English)

-This is the complete reference of all **VERIFIED** steps available in Judo Framework v1.3.36 in English.
+This is the complete reference of all **VERIFIED** steps available in Judo Framework v1.3.40 in English.

 **⚠️ IMPORTANT**: This documentation has been verified against the framework source code.
 It only includes steps that actually exist and work.

+**💡 Note**: All steps use the `@step()` decorator, which means they work with any keyword (Given, When, Then, And, But).
+This provides maximum flexibility in writing your test scenarios.

 ## 📋 Table of Contents